 In The Beginning There Was Ian MacKaye

 I was in DC last weekend covering the Juggalo March on Washington when I noticed someone on a bike watching the event.
 It was Ian MacKaye the frontman of Fugazi, Minor Threat and the Teen Idles.
-He was the founder of Dischord Records and is pretty much the godfather of straight edge.
-I tweeted out the photo and it got picked up by some music blogs and made it’s way around the internet a bit, but for me it brought back a pretty intense memory.
+He was the founder of Dischord Records and is essentially the godfather of straight edge.
+I tweeted out the photo and it got picked up by some music blogs and made its way around the internet a bit, but for me it brought back a pretty intense memory.

 When I was about 14 years old my friend Tom and I went to see Fugazi play a free show on the Mall in Washington.
 We were just getting into punk music and we were pretty excited about the show.
 Tom brought one of those big tape recorders people had back in the early 90’s so we could tape the show.
 We were wandering around before it started and we saw Ian MacKaye just standing there waiting to go on.